khale/elf-hijack/README.md

 will not be able to `ptrace(PTRACE_ATTACH)` to the target process.

 You should now see the daemon hijacked (evident from it printing "I am evil.").

+# Acknowledgements
+The PoC code here was originally (way back in 2013) taken from a great [article](https://vxjes.us/papers/Neill%20'Modern%20Day%20ELF%20Runtime%20infection%20via%20GOT%20poisoning.html#c11) by Ryan ([elfmaster](https://twitter.com/ryan_elfmaster)) O'Neill.
+I've since modified it and adapted it for a security class, and added some tools to autogenerate payloads.
+For more great ELF hackery I recommend perusing his [github](https://github.com/elfmaster).